Translations

 All other ground is sinking sand.

-The inspiration for the hymn is the conclusion of Jesus' Sermon on the Mount, in Matthew Chapters 5-7.
+The inspiration for the hymn comes from the conclusion of Jesus' Sermon on the Mount in Matthew, chapters 5-7.
 Jesus' conclusion in chapter seven, verses 24-27 (New International Version), is as follows:

 Therefore, everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.